Data model

 • certificates,

-• and the containers
+• and containers

-attached to a logical server.
+linked with a logical server.

 Containers